-- 3. Confirm that all attachment hardware is securely in place, special attention should be given to the cotter pin used to prevent un-threading of the wheel attachment hardware.
+- 2. Verify security of both brackets depicted in illustration. - 3.
+Confirm that all attachment hardware is securely in place, special attention should be given to the cotter pin used to prevent un-threading of the wheel attachment hardware.
 Refer to illustration. - 4.
-Inspect the proper function of the wheel rotation bearing (Figure 14-4) coupled with cam mechanism. - a.
+Inspect the proper function of the wheel rotation bearing (Figure 15-4) coupled with cam mechanism. - a.
 Turn the aircraft 60 degrees. - b.
 Lift the nose by hand by firmly grasping the bow ring to ensure proper centering of the nose wheel.